TheMatrixMaster/thematrixmaster.github.io/_posts/2023-09-03-network-analysis-p1.md

 In this series of blog posts, my goal is to document my learning process from the most basic principles in network science to advanced topics in graph neural networks through a hands-on application of techniques to interesting datasets that I can get my hands on.

-In this part 1, I focus on graph data visualization using the Canadian [FooDB](www.foodb.ca) dataset covering detailed compositional, biochemical and physiological information about common food items.
+In this post, I focus on graph data visualization using the Canadian [FooDB](www.foodb.ca) dataset covering detailed compositional, biochemical and physiological information about common food items.

 ## Food-Centric View
 Given that the database documents the absolute enrichment of many compounds in common foods, a natural first approach is to take the food-centric view and ask whether certain compounds are especially enriched in some categories of food.
 To address this question in a visual way, let's try to construct a food-centric graph.
 Let $$G=(V,E)$$ denote our graph where each node $$v \in V$$ represents a food item (ex: strawberries) and $$\exists (u,v) \in E \iff$$ the foods $$(u,v)$$ share at least one compound.
 Then, for each undirected edge $$(u,v) \in E$$, we can add a normalized edge weight using the following function $$f(u,v)=\sum_{k\in K}{\frac{1}{S_k}}$$ where $$K$$ is the set of all compounds shared between foods $$(u,v)$$ and $$S_{k}$$ is the number of foods in which compound $$k$$ is found.
 This function $$f$$ penalizes the weight of compounds that are shared by too many foods.
 Finally, we make node size proportional to node degree which highlights foods that are highly interconnected in the graph by sharing many compounds with other foods.